webpack/webpack.js.org/src/content/guides/build-performance.md

 ## General

-The following best practices should help, whether you're building in [development](/guides/development) or [production](/guides/production).
+The following best practices should help, whether you're running build scripts in [development](/guides/development) or [production](/guides/production).

 ### Stay Up to Date